 Turn on The Thieves the next time you want to check out a movie that’s equal parts fun, engaging, and easy to understand.

-Comedy films are often paired with another genre to give the movie a lighter mood if needed.
+Korean comedy movies are often paired with another genre to give the movie a lighter mood if needed.
 Miracle in Cell No. 7 is an example of a film that will make you bawl your eyes out from crying and laughing.
-Even if the story is light, especially in genres like comedy, Korean cinema has its way of leaving an impact on its audience.
+Even if the story is light, especially in genres like comedy, cinemas in Korea have their way of leaving an impact on their audience.

 Best Korean Comedy Movies

-Here are the best Korean movies that belong in the comedy genre.
+Here are the Korean movies that belong to the comedy genre.

 Highway Star (복면달호 | bongmyeondalho) 2007